skillitzimberg/pomodoro/PLANNING.md

     - 1499 seconds (25 minutes converted to seconds minus 1 second)
     - 24 minutes (absolute value of 1499 seconds / 60)
     - 59 seconds (1499 seconds minus 24 minutes * 60 seconds)
+NOTE: I feel like I failed at dealing with time.
+I stumbled on a solution, but I was never able to reason my way to a solution.
+Doesn't feel good . . .

+- I need to keep the Work timer state for when the PAUSE button is used.
+I need to be able to start back up from that point.

 ## Potential problems